frankaemika/docs/source/franka_matlab/getting_started.rst

 Overview
 --------

-A set of Simulink & Matlab examples is included within the Franka MATLAB® Toolbox.
+A set of Simulink & Matlab examples is included within the Franka MATLAB Toolbox.
 Feel free to experiment, adjust them and expand them to fit your project needs!

 You can navigate through the examples by typing: